-If you’re looking for more Thanksgiving dishes, check out my Cheesy Potato Casserole, Maple Roasted Squash & Brussels Sprouts, and Pumpkin Pie Bars.
+If you’re looking for more Thanksgiving recipes, check out my Cheesy Potato Casserole, Maple Roasted Squash & Brussels Sprouts, and Pumpkin Pie Bars.

 Are you ready for the easiest fresh cranberry sauce recipe?!

-Thinking back to Thanksgiving as a child, I don’t actually recall if we served cranberry sauce with dinner… But that could also be due to the fact that my plate was very monochromatic consisting of mashed potatoes (with copious amounts of butter), turkey (sans the gravy) and… rolls.
+Thinking back to Thanksgiving as a child, I don’t actually recall if we served cranberry sauce or cranberry relish with dinner… But that could also be due to the fact that my plate was very monochromatic consisting of mashed potatoes (with copious amounts of butter), turkey (sans the gravy) and… rolls.

 Fast forward to my adult years and my plate is much more balanced and colorful – including this healthy cranberry sauce!

-- fresh cranberries – Fresh cranberries are abundant this time of year!
+- fresh cranberries – Fresh cranberries are abundant this time of year and often on sale.

-- orange juice – You can use freshly squeezed orange juice if you have enough oranges; you’ll need ½ cup of orange juice.
+- orange juice – orange juice – You can use freshly squeezed orange juice if you have enough oranges; you’ll need ½ cup of orange juice.
+Navel oranges are fine for this and readily available at most grocery stores.

 - fresh orange zest – Use a microplane grater to easily zest the orange.

-- honey or maple syrup – You can use honey or maple syrup, depending on dietary needs.
+- honey or maple syrup – You can use honey or pure maple syrup, depending on dietary needs.
+(Use maple syrup if serving vegan friends and family.)

-- ginger (optional) – I am a huge fan of ginger and I love the zing it adds to this orange cranberry sauce.
-Feel free to add a pinch of cinnamon in its place or in addition to for some warm spices.
+- ginger – While technically optional, I am a huge fan of ginger and I love the zing it adds to this orange cranberry sauce recipe.
+Feel free to add a pinch of cinnamon in its place or in addition to, for some warm spices.

 - water* – You’ll only need water if preparing the sauce in a pressure cooker.